 Every company handles time off in a unique way.
 Some give it in one lump sum each year.
 Others give it incrementally over time (called ‘accruals’).
-Some companies do nothing at all.
+Some companies do nothing at all, better known as unlimited time off.

 Here are four reasons why:

 1. Employees won’t take time off.
-With no constraints or guidelines for how time off works, employees tend to not consider it as part of their compensation and as such won’t use it.
+With no constraints or guidelines for how time-off works, employees tend to not consider it as part of their compensation and as such won’t use it.
 That means longer hours, less time spent decompressing, and ultimately higher churn.
-Matthew Yglesias over at Slate argues this is exactly the employer’s intent when they employ this kind of time off policy.
-Interestingly, Evernote, a company with unlimited time off, counters this by paying people $1000 to take at least a week off during the year.
+This is one of the lessons learned from early adapters of unlimited PTO who shared what they had learned about paid-time off with SHRM.

 2. Employers don’t know how much time-off costs.
 Every year when a company looks at budgets, it should understand how much time off (vacation, sick leave, etc.) costed the company in the prior year, and how much it anticipates it will cost in the coming year.
 Why?
 Because like any other expense, it can be wasteful and misused if left untended.